anynines/a9s-cli-v2/Development.md

 The state of unit tests is currently very poor.

-End-to-end testing can be done using the external Ruby/RSpec test suite located at: https://github.com/anynines/a9s-cli-v2-tests
+End-to-end testing can be done using the external Ruby/RSpec test suite located at `e2e-tests` directory.

 ## Version Bump